 QA & Software Testing

-What are the best practices of functional testing?
+What are the limits of regression test automation?

-About the author: I am a technical content writer and I write articles on various IT-related topics.
-In this article, I have tried to share my views on the best practices of functional testing.
+I am a technical content writer and I write articles on various IT related topics.
+In this article, I have tried to share my views on the limits of regression test automation.